MihneaZar/dir-explorer/README.md

 - The [PyYAML](https://pypi.org/project/PyYAML/) library for switching running type.

 ## Additional Information
-The commands 'python3 dir_explorer.py -h' or 'python3 dir_explorer.py --help' explain how to give a path to the Dir-Explorer. <br>
+The commands 'python3 dir_explorer.py -h' or 'python3 dir_explorer.py --help' explain how to give a path argument to the Dir-Explorer. <br>
 Typing '?' while in the app will print the help page. <br>
 Only tested on Windows 11.